 Check out the spectacular new hiking trail guide to the Ithaca area! https://ithacatrails.org/map

 On Friday March 24, we had our third winter walk… after a mostly snow-free and rather warm winter, last week we got well over a foot of snow in Ithaca.
 Schools (including Cornell) were closed for 2 days, and we all did a bit of skiing.
 The ground has retained more snow cover from this storm than it had all… Read more

 Cold and crisp among the antique hemlocks.
 Over a hundred years old and certainly over a 100 ft tall.

 Last week, late in February, it was nearly 70F in Ithaca, NY.
 Buds were breaking, as were temperature records.
-I heard a lecture yesterday that projected that this spring would be 2-3 weeks early compared to 2012, which previously held the record as the… Read more
+I heard a lecture yesterday that projected that this spring would be 2-3 weeks early compared to 2012, which previously held the… Read more

 Eurosta solidaginis, the goldenrod gall fly, a tasty treat for vertebrates, made sweeter by the winter cold — sugar is the anti-freeze.
 Photo by Katie Holmes.

 Winter Walks are a tradition of the Ecology and Evolutionary Biology Department at Cornell University, started by Professor Peter Marks in the 1970s.
-Winter walks grew out of the teaching of Plant Ecology field labs… Read more
+Winter walks grew out of the teaching of Plant Ecology field… Read more